6 Communication Tips for Managing Difficult Relationships at Work

 When there’s a noticeable benefit to them, you’re far more likely to find listening ears.
 It’s human nature to be interested in what’s in it for us.

 Think about the situation from several angles and look at it from their point of view.
 Consider the benefits to them taking on board your point.

 This will go a long way to fostering a good working relationship and create a mutually beneficial agreement, rather than sounding like take, take, take!

-5. Work on self-improvement
+5. Work on Self-Improvement to Communicate Better